Emigration Stories

 Enschede → Münster

-As a plumber I wanted to move to Germany, but without a Meisterbrief you can't work independently.
-The Handwerkskammer became my best friend and biggest enemy.
+As a plumber I wanted to move to Germany, but without a Meisterbrief you can\

 Read story